CheckoutFinland/psp-api/docs/README.md

 Next follow these steps:

-1. Download this domain association file **TODO CIHAN add link** and host it at `/.well-known/apple-developer-merchantid-domain-association` on your site.
+- Download [**this domain association file**](https://pay.checkout.fi/.well-known/apple-developer-merchantid-domain-association) and host it at `/.well-known/apple-developer-merchantid-domain-association` on your site.
+  - For example, if you're registering https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association.
-2. Next, go to Checkout Extranet and add your domain to the registered Apple Pay domains. **TODO CIHAN add link**
+- Next, go to Checkout Extranet and add your domain to the registered Apple Pay domains. **TODO CIHAN add link**

 _**Important note:** Apple’s documentation for Apple Pay on the Web describes their process of “merchant validation”, which Checkout Finland handles for you behind the scenes.
 You do not need to create an Apple Merchant ID, CSR, etc., as described in their documentation, and should instead just follow the two steps above._

-Now we are ready to implement Apple Pay to your store.
+Now we are ready to implement Apple Pay to your store page.

 ### 1. Set up **checkoutfinland.js** & HTML-element